-The classifications of central stenosis, LRS, the sedimentation sign, and FIE were evaluated using MRI (Table 2)^{2,13,19,20)}.
-Central stenosis, nerve root compression by classification of LRS, and FJE were evaluated in the axial images of each intervertebral disc level from L1-2 to L5-S1.
+The classifications of central stenosis, LRS, the sedimentation sign, and FJE were evaluated using MRI (Table 2).
+Central stenosis, nerve root compression using classification of LRS, and FJE were evaluated at each axial image of the intervertebral disc level from L1-2 to L5-S1.
 For all findings, the highest grade was used as representative for analysis.
-To evaluate the intra/inter-observer reliabilities of each classification, two orthopaedic surgeons (YF & MN) did independent evaluations two times every two weeks.
-According to the sample size calculation estimating $\rho = 0.8$ with 0.4 of 95% confidence interval rated by two examiners, at least 20 subjects would be needed.
-Therefore, 30 subjects were randomly selected for determination using kappa analysis21).
-The intra-observer reliabilities were determined to be substantial for the assessment of central stenosis, the sedimentation sign, and
+To evaluate the intra/inter-observer reliabilities of each classification, two orthopaedic surgeons (YF & MN) evaluated two times every two weeks separately.
+According to the sample size calculation estimating $\rho$ =0.8 with 0.4 of 95% confidence interval rated by two examiners, at least 20 subjects would be needed.
+Therefore, 30 subjects were randomly selected to determine using kappa analysis.
+The intraobserver reliabilities were determined to be substantial for the assessment of central stenosis, the sedimentation sign, and FJE (0.68, 0.71, and 0.70, respectively) and moderate for the assessment of LRS (0.54).
+The interobserver reliabilities were determined to be substantial for the assessment of central stenosis, the sedimentation sign, and FJE (0.65, 0.68, and 0.63, respectively) and fair for the assessment of LRS (0.31).
+Therefore, the intraobserver and inter-observer reliabilities were considered acceptable.
+Finally, one orthopaedic surgeon (YF) examined the images without any participants' information, including their symptoms.
+The highest severity of each classification in individual subjects was used as the representative value in the analysis.